Roomify/bat_drupal/README.md

 - MomentJS - http://momentjs.com/ - The [moment.js](http://momentjs.com/downloads/moment.min.js) library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/moment/moment.min.js

 ## Configuration
- - Enable all the BAT modules
+ - Enable at least BAT, BAT Unit, BAT Event and BAT Event UI (if you want to view events on a calendar)
- - The BAT API module is in a separate project - http://drupal.org/project/bat_api - and you need branch 7.x-2.x
+ - For BAT Event UI to work you need the BAT API module which is in a separate project - http://drupal.org/project/bat_api - *and you need branch 7.x-2.x*
  - Make sure to set the jQuery for the admin theme to at least 1.10 by visiting *admin/config/development/jquery_update*

-### Creating Bat Units
-The first thing you will want to do is create a bookable unit which you can then manage the availability of.

-Visit *admin/config/bat/unit-bundles* to create a unit.
-Bookable units are basic entities that you can manage the permissions off and add any fields you require.

-### Pricing
-To add price information to your bookable units you will need to:
-- Add a Commerce Price field to your Bookable Unit Entity Bundle.
-- Under *bat/config/unit-bundles/<yourunitbundle>* make sure that you have the correct price field selected under the pricing tab.
+## Setup

+- Create an Event Type - events store information about what state (or value) a unit has over a given period.
+For example if you want to manage the availability state of units you can create an Event Type called "Availability" - tell BAT that this is a fixed state event type and then (under the States Type of Event Type configuration) add three states "Available", "Unavailable" and "Booked" - by making the Booked state blocking you will ensure that you can edit it from the Calendar and it is not overridden by state changes.

+- With an Event Type in place we can now create a Unit Type Bundle - this describes the types of unit types that your booking application handles.
+For example if you are managing a hotel with hotel rooms and conference rooms you would create one unit type bundle for Hotel Rooms and another for Conference Rooms.

+- You can now create Types.
+These are the types of units for each bundle you created above.
+So you can create Hotel Rooms of Type Standard and Hotel Rooms of Type Deluxe.

+- Finally for each type you can add actual units - you are now telling the application how many things of type Standard or Deluxe you have available.

+- Almost there!
+Your units will have default values for things like availability or cost.
+You let BAT know about these default values by doing two things.

+- 1. Add a field on your unit type bundle called (e.g.) Default Availability of type BAT Availability Reference.
+This is a field type BAT creates that allows you to reference the availability states of an Event.
+In this case we will reference the Event Type we created before.

+- 2. Go to "bat/config/type-bundles/" and edit your Unit Type Bundle once more and in the Events tab select the field_default_availability (or whatever you called it).
+This tells BAT that this field holds the information for default availability.

+- Now you can edit your types and define what their default availability is.

+- You can now visit the "admin/bat/unit-management" page and should see a link to the Calendar pages (if you enabled the bat_event_ui module).
+There you can create and edit the availability state of your units and create bookings!

+Admittedly it is not simple.
+However BAT is a tool to build booking tools.
+We are now using BAT to rebuild our [Rooms](http://drupal.org/project/rooms).
+BAT makes no assumption and attempts to provide as much flexibility as is possible!